 How Much of Your IRA Should You Convert to a Roth IRA?

-The critical question facing many investors is how much of their IRA they should convert into a Roth IRA.
+The critical question facing many investors during their retirement planning is how much of their IRA they should convert into a Roth IRA.
 Obviously, you want to convert as much money as possible if the tax rate you will pay now is lower than what you will pay in the future, but not if you will pay more later than you will now.

 Forecast your taxable income each year as you approach age 72, when you must begin withdrawing from your traditional IRA.
-Some key questions to consider when converting include:
+Some key retirement planning questions to consider when converting include:

 - When will you retire?